HaoEarm/DSA4262_gartic/README.md

 ## Usage
-* Please retrieve a raw dataset and upload it onto your AWS Instance.
-For the demostration in this repository, all of the scripts were ran on dataset0 as provided in DSA4262 Canvas Module.
+* For the demostration in this repository, all of the scripts were ran on dataset0 as provided in DSA4262 Canvas Module.

 ### Data parsing and processing
 * Ensure that you are in **scripts** subfolder